noerw/journey-journal/README.md

 ## functionality
 * single page viewing & editing of a journey
-    * direct access to journeys & features via the browser URL
+    * direct access to journeys & features by URL
 * persistent storage of multiple journeys
     * import & export from/to file
-* mapping geo-features on an interactive map
+* map geo-features on an interactive map
-* storing images for each geo-feature
+* store images for each geo-feature
     * automatically geotag them in EXIF data
-    * pushing images to a flickr account
+    * push images to a flickr account
         * **doesn't work atm** (broken flickr-API?)
-* logging user-interactions to database
+* log user-interactions to database

 ## dependencies
 * mongoDB v2.4.9